 Skip to content

 How to be intentional about community management.
 Over the past few years, I’ve gotten to know Adrian Speyer pretty well.
-I’m thrilled to share this new review of his book, The Accidental Community Manager: A Guide to Building a Successful B2B Community
+I’m thrilled to share this new review of his book.
+The book, The Accidental Community Manager: A Guide to Building a Successful B2B Community, is highly recommended.

-If you are new to the online community industry and are in the same situation as Adrian, being an “accidental community manager,” this book is an excellent tool for you!
+If you are new to the online community industry, this book is an excellent tool for you!
+If you find yourself in the same situation as Adrian, being an “accidental community manager,” it will be helpful.
 The book is written as a guide to have alongside you day by day.

 The book provides thoughtful insights, detailed strategies, and actionable tips for new and experienced community professionals.
-If you haven’t heard of the term before or aren’t sure what a community manager does, it isn’t managing an apartment building!
+If you haven’t heard of the term before, a community manager’s role isn’t managing an apartment building.
+You also might not know what a community manager does.

 As a community manager, I’ve struggled to explain this role to others.
-I’ve also had clients ask me about managing a community but do not have the budget to cover the investment of hiring a community manager.
+I’ve also had clients ask me about managing a community.
+However, they do not have the budget to cover the investment of hiring a community manager.

-In addition, many community hosts have yet to learn what they want a community manager to do besides creating content and moderating the community message boards.
+Many community hosts have not yet learned what they want a community manager to do.
+They expect more than just creating content and moderating the community message boards.

 How to be intentional about community management.

-In this book, Adrian makes a clear decision that “followers” aren’t a community, nor are the people who use or consume a product or use a service.
+In this book, Adrian makes a clear decision.
+He concludes that “followers” aren’t a community.
+The people who use or consume a product or use a service are not a community either.

 In The Accidental Community Manager, a community is defined as: